seanwhs/AI-for-Everyone---Your-New-Superpower/lesson-plans/lesson-plan.md

 ## Section 0: AI Course Workflow (Visual Overview)

-Here’s a high-level diagram of the course flow for quick reference:
+A high-level view of the course helps learners see **where they are, and where they’re going**:

 ```
           ┌───────────────┐